International Meshing Roundtable History

 In 1992, Sandia National Laboratories started the Meshing Roundtable as a small meeting of like-minded companies and organizations striving to establish a common focus for research and development in the field of mesh and grid generation.
 Sandia National Laboratories continues to organize the International Meshing Roundtable, which has become recognized as an international focal point annually attended by researchers and developers from dozens of countries around the world.

 The International Meshing Roundtable continues to focus on bringing together researchers and developersfrom academia, national labs and industry in a stimulating, open environment to share technical information related to mesh generation and general pre-processing techniques.
-This year's roundtable will be held in Buffalo, NY, USA.
+This year's roundtable will be held virtually.
+The 29th IMR will be no cost to participants, although registration is required to participate.

-For additional information and deadlines for abstract submission visit the Research Abstracts webpage.
+For additional information and deadlines for abstract submission visit the Call for Videos webpage.